 Whether your student is already in college or you’re planning for next year, a few simple preparations can ensure that you will be able not only to find out what’s going on with your child but also direct care if necessary.

 When your child turns 18, they are an adult in the eyes of the law, even if they are still financially dependent.
 Legally, they have become a stranger to their parents.

 Student health systems, hospitals and healthcare providers are forbidden to share healthcare information with parents without the student’s consent.
 And that is true even if your student is still on your health insurance or you are paying the bills.

 A healthcare provider may agree to share information if it’s in the best interest of the patient.
 However, most will come down on the side of patient privacy as specified in the Health Insurance Portability and Accountability Act (HIPAA).
 Verbal consent works, but what if your child is unconscious?

 Before your child heads off to college (or goes back to school after Thanksgiving break), make sure you do these three things.

 1. Download a HIPAA release form for your student to complete and sign.

 It’s important to use the form for the state where your student attends college.
-Do an internet search for “HIPAA release for x state” and you should find the correct form at an official government website.
+Do an internet search for “HIPAA release for x state,” and you should find the correct form on an official government website.
 Be sure to check the URL (website address) to make sure you’re on the state government website.